 What does pasta Fresca mean in Italy?
 [Fresh Pasta]

-In addition to durum wheat flours, fresh pasta can be made from soft wheat flour, which is also usually used for bread.
+In addition to durum wheat flour, fresh pasta can be made from soft wheat flour, which is also usually used for bread.
 To be sold in bulk, fresh pasta needs to be stored at a temperature no higher than 4 degrees, with a tolerance of 3 degrees during transport and 2 degrees in other cases, protected by packaging not intended for the final consumer.

 Fresh pasta should be consumed within five days of production.
-In the case of packaging, on the other hand, fresh pasta must meet certain requirements, such as minimum moisture content of 24 percent, storage at a minimum of 4 degrees with a tolerance of two units, and having undergone a pasteurization process.
+In the case of packaging, on the other hand, fresh pasta must meet certain requirements, such as a minimum moisture content of 24 percent, storage at a minimum of 4 degrees with a tolerance of two units, and having undergone a pasteurization process.

 Which pasta tastes better?
 Fresh or Dried